blakerharrison/yugioh-db/README.md

 ## Yugioh DB

 ### Description
-An iOS application for searching and displaying card details from the trading card game "Yu-Gi-Oh!".
+An iOS application for searching and displaying card details from the trading card game "Yu-Gi-Oh!" built with UIKit.

 Official Website: https://www.yugioh-card.com/en/